-To maintain a workplace that is free of political distraction, the County establishes the following guidelines regarding permitted political activities.
+- Overview: To maintain a workplace that is free of political distraction, the County establishes the following guidelines regarding permitted political activities.
 Employees are encouraged to participate in political activities before the commencement of, or at the end of any standard or overtime hours, during lunch and/or breaks, or during paid/unpaid leave.
-This Personnel Rule does not apply to political activities related to employee unions.

-Guidelines: For activities not listed, employees should consult the Department Head for guidance.
+This Personnel Rule does not apply to political activities related to employee unions. - Applicable to: All employees - Guidelines: For activities not listed, employees should consult the Department Head for guidance.